Yuhao (Henry) Zhou

 on computer vison and reinforcement learning projects.

-Before I worked as a research assistant, I primarily spent my time on various software engineering internships.
+Before I worked as a research assistant, I primarily spent my time on various software

-During which period, I gained strong coding skills through in-depth experience on large-scale engineering projects.
+During which period, I gained strong coding skills through in-depth experience on

 |